AkashSingh993/Churn-Analysis-/README.md

 ## Dataset
 The dataset used in this project is from a Telecom company and can be accessed in raw format [here](https://raw.githubusercontent.com/AkashSingh993/Churn-Analysis-/main/Customer_Data.csv).
 ## Key features
-1.Visualizes churn across:
+1. Visualizes churn across:
 - Gender, Age, Tenure, and Geography
 - Internet & service types, contract & payment methods
 - Churn categories and top churn reasons
 - Churn distribution across customer segmentsMachine Learning - Churn Prediction

-2.Trained a Random Forest Classifier to predict future churners
+2. Trained a Random Forest Classifier to predict future churners

   Used model insights to create a "Churn Prediction" dashboard highlighting:
   - At-risk customers
   - Predicted churn probabilities
   - Demographic and service-based risk patterns